fedspendingtransparency/usaspending-api/using_the_api.md

     * `domestic` - Matches only entries with the United States as the `location_country_code`
     * `foreign` - Matches only entries where the `location_country_code` is _not_ the United States
     * `all` - Matches any location entry.
 This is the default behavior
+  * `usage` - _Optional_ - The usage of the search.
+Options available are:
+    * `recipient` - Matches only entries where the location is used as a recipient location
+    * `place_of_performance` - Matches only entries where the location is used as a place of performance
+    * `both` - Matches only entries that serve as both recipient location and place of performance
+    * `all` - Matches all locations.
+This is the default behavior

 #### Response
 ```